til-collective/til/ios/shared_transitions_using_hero.md

 ```
 ### Points to note:
 * There is replaceViewController function in Hero library.
 This is not meant to be used unless u want to replace a controller with the other.
 When Using Hero all u have to do is enabling hero, assign shared element ids and call push or present.
 This is all we have to do.
+* While my testing the navigation controller push or pop does not work good with Hero, instead present and dismiss view controller works great.

 ### Resources
 * https://github.com/lkzhao/Hero